Kavya-shi/digital-literacy-project/README.md

 Created a digital literacy infographic using Canva covering key topics like safe internet practices and digital tools.

 ### Task 2: Digital Portfolio
-Set up profiles on GitHub, LinkedIn, and HackerRank to build a professional online presence.
+Set up profiles on GitHub, LinkedIn, and Kaggle to build a professional online presence.

 ### Task 3: Platforms
 Completed a coding problem on HackerRank and created a Google Form quiz.